-Activity costs for older people during day care
+Music therapy for older people during day care

-January 2017 - December 2017
+January 2018 - December 2018

 Charity information: Homelink Day Care Respite Centre - St Augustine's Community Care Trust

-We have a horror of respite centres where old people just sit slumped in their chairs with a loud TV blaring out all day long.
+We have a horror of respite centres where old people sit slumped in their chairs with a loud TV blaring out all day long.
 We design activities and entertainment specifically around the people who come to us.
-Funding for entertainment will go a long way to ensuring we keep people involved and stimulated mentally.
-If we raise enough money we will be able to run concurrent activities for smaller groups.
-If our clients go home happy, this will have a positive effect on their carers.
+Funding for activity of this kind will go a long way to ensuring we keep people involved and stimulated mentally and this programme has been shown to improve memory.

 Records of weekly/ monthly programmes

 Activities» Run the sessions with staff and volunteers helping.

 » Helpers to observe responses.
 Get regular feedback from carers about how the cared for person is responding at home.

 » Review each session with the therapist and make changes if appropriate.